 Not necessarily.
 Since the BAV is being reduced by 20% (from 158 MPN to 130 MPN), the change is expected to increase the number of health advisories issued, even if water quality remains unchanged.
 An increase in health advisories is not expected to occur because water quality is worse than before, but that advisories will be triggered more often by the lowering of the BAV.

-Any water quality changes identified are communicated to partners and local jurisdictions
+OBMP will continue to compare new sampling data to historical monitoring data collected from Oregon beaches since 2004.
+Any water quality changes identified are communicated to partners and local jurisdictions for further action.

 Will the BAV and the marine recreational water quality standard (WQS) still be the same?

 Information about EPA’s recommended changes to the recreational marine water quality standard is included in the

-Beach Guidance and the 2012
+Beach Guidance and the

 2012 Recreational Water Quality Criteria.